G.A.R. Post: Hancock Post #339 Clare, MI

 Mustered Out: 7/28/65 Washington D.C.

-On 2/7/65 the 16th was engaged with the enemy at Dabney’s M ills and, on 3/25 at Hatcher’s Run, at White Oak Swamp 3/29, at Quaker Road 3/31, and at Five Forks 4/1.
-It followed the Confederate Army when Gen Lee retreated from Richmond and frequently came into contact with the enemy until the 4/9 surrender at Appomattox.
-The very next day Hall’s unit was “consolidated” into the 16th.
+On 2/7/65 Hall’s Sharpshooters, as part of the 16th, were engaged with the enemy at Dabney’s Mills and, on 3/25 at Hatcher’s Run, at White Oak Swamp 3/29, at Quaker Road 3/31, and at Five Forks 4/1.
+They followed the Confederate Army when Gen Lee retreated from Richmond and frequently came into contact with the enemy until the 4/9 surrender at Appomattox.
+The very next day Hall’s unit was consolidated into the 1st MI Sharpshooters.

 After organization, one of the first duties for the marksmen of the 1st was to help repel Confed.
 Gen. Morgan’s cavalry raid into Indiana.
 It was then assigned to prison guard duty before joining Gen. U.S. Grant and the Army of the Potomac in their 1864 southward movement which culminated 4/9/65 with the surrender of Confed.
 Gen. R.E.
 Lee’s Army of Northern Virginia at Appomattox, VA.